cloudpro-dev/datamap/README.md

 13. Design a way of *defining* and *visualing* any transformation between a source and destination field
 14. Multipicity labels on the schema view between entities, either end of the connector.
 Where would we define?
 15. Add some visual grouping and/or labels that represent groups to allow easier identification of which system each schema resides within
+16. Create `Diagram` file which defines a `Map` and also a list of `View` paths which should be selectable by user in drop-down located in the toolbar.

 ## Field Flow